The Ultimate Guide to Squatter’s Rights and Eviction Laws in Colorado

 Guy On The Couch Half Baked Movie Squatter

-7. The squatters possession must have been in good faith.
-This means that the squatter must have honestly believed that they had a right to occupy the property.
+• Finally, possession must be in good faith, with the squatter believing they have a right to occupy the property.

-If the squatter meets all of these requirements, they may be able to establish adverse possession in Colorado, and could potentially gain legal title to the property.
+By meeting all these criteria, a squatter may establish adverse possession in Colorado and potentially gain legal title to the property.

 Legal Mumbo Jumbo Squatter Meme